protiumx/.dotfiles/README.md

 ## Installing

 > [!WARNING]
-> Please review the scripts and packages that are installed and settings before running the install script
+> Review the scripts and packages that are installed and settings before running the install script

 Run the `dotfiles` script:
 ```sh